jaysonjariwala/Vehicle-Counter_EarthLens/README.md

 ---

 ## Acknowledgements
+We sincerely acknowledge the invaluable support, guidance, and assistance received from Prof. C.V.
+Jawahar, TA Head Sachin, the TAs, and the IT Support team (including Deepak and colleagues) during the course work.

-LLMs used: Claude (code scaffolding, debugging).
+LLMs used: CoPilot & Claude (code scaffolding, debugging).
 All analysis and evaluation done by team members.

 ---